How do I access coaching?

 When you have created an account on our coaching platform, you will be able to browse our coaching faculty to select the right coach for you.
 We have 60+ coaches – this diversity is great for the breadth and frequency of coaching we can offer but it can be a daunting task choosing your coach.
 Remember the recommendation is that you choose a coach outside your own specialty, and certainly not involved in your training.
 You are able to filter the list of available coaches by gender, specialty, trust and geography.
 You may also wish to do an advanced search using key words relevant to you, if you are looking for a particular match with your coach, for instance career choice, LTFT, children, caring responsibilities, leadership, IMG etc.

 It is worth saying that the essence of coaching is to support, challenge and enable you, and not to give you advice, so in theory any coach can work with any coachee, there doesn’t have to be an overlap of situation or circumstance.
 It is a 1:1 relationship however and like all relationships connection is important.

-For a document showing all coach profiles and a simple guide of how to search the MentorNet system to find a suitable coach, click here.
+You may wish to view our guidance document showing all coach profiles and a simple guide of how to search the MentorNet system to find a suitable coach.

 Once you have completed your coaching sessions on MentorNet you will be invited to complete an evaluation survey.
 Results will be amalgamated and used to inform requirements for future provision of the service.
 All information will be treated in the strictest confidence and anonymised for reporting purposes.
 Your feedback is really valuable in helping us shape the best service for trainees – please do complete the survey.
 Thank you in advance.